 See * ARS §13-2911

 In a situation where urgent or emergency circumstances immediately threaten the peace, safety, or welfare of the College community or segments thereof, or where disruption of educational activities is occurring or is threatened, or where the physical property of the institution or the integrity of any person or property may be jeopardized, student(s) may be summarily excluded from the properties of the institution for a period commensurate to the circumstances.
-The determination of the necessity for such exclusion and authority to issue the order effectuating the same is held by the Campus Dean, Compliance Officer and the Dean of Student Services.
-The exclusion shall be terminated by the position that designated it (Campus Dean, Compliance Officer or Dean of Student Services) whenever and as soon as it becomes reasonably apparent that continuation thereof is no longer necessary.
+The determination of the necessity for such exclusion and authority to issue the order effectuating the same is held by the Dean of Student and Community Engagement and Compliance Officer.
+The exclusion shall be terminated by the position that designated it (Dean of Student and Community Engagement or Compliance Officer) whenever and as soon as it becomes reasonably apparent that continuation thereof is no longer necessary.
 Students who pose a serious risk of imminent harm, i.e., threats of violent acts against students and/or staff, may be suspended immediately.

 Misconduct Subject to Disciplinary Sanctions